If you're out of Vanilla Extract, reach for Vanilla Beans, Imitation Vanilla Flavor, Rum, Maple Syrup, and Almond Extract.

 For those lucky enough to have tasted it, its deep, rich flavor is unmistakable.

-Maple syrup has a sweetness that is less concentrated than sugar, with naturally stunning undertones of vanilla and caramel.
+Maple syrup has a sweetness that is less concentrated than sugar, with naturally striking undertones of vanilla and caramel.

-When baking, you can use maple syrup as a substitute for vanilla extract; simply mix a teaspoon of syrup with a half cup of water, then proceed to use it in your recipe as you would use the extract.
+When baking, you can use maple syrup as a substitute for vanilla extract; simply mix a teaspoon of syrup with a half cup of water, then proceed to use it in your recipe as you would use the extract - see maple syrup substitute suggestions for other sweet alternatives.

 Quality matters when using it in baking, so make sure you check the label for grade A or B pure organic types for the best results.